project-chip/connectedhomeip/examples/lock-app/nxp/mcxw71/README.md

 | RGB LED | on                                  | The `LockState` attribute of the `DoorLock` cluster is `Unlocked`.                                    |
 | RGB LED | off                                 | The `LockState` attribute of the `DoorLock` cluster is `Locked`.                                      |

 NOTE: `LED2` will be disabled when OTA is used.
-On MCXW71 EVK board, `PTB0` is wired to both `LED2` and CS (Chip Select) of the External Flash Memory.
+On `MCXW71` board, `PTB0` is wired to both `LED2` and CS (Chip Select) of the External Flash Memory.
 Since the OTA image is stored in external memory, `LED2` operations will affect OTA operation by corrupting packages and OTA will not work.

-The user actions are summarised below:
+The user actions are summarized below:

 | button | action      | state                        | output                                                                                                                                 |
 | ------ | ----------- | ---------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |